Numberblocks is the perfect way to teach your kids maths.

 Counting mission: they pretend to be 4 and go on a counting mission, collecting things that have four of something.
 It might be a toy with four legs, a card with four corners, or a pack of four crayons.
 Now challenge them with another number.

 Tell a story: What would happen on 3’s first day of school?
 Help them think of different things that 3 would like.
 A triangle sandwich with three corners for lunch, maybe.
 Or to listen to the story of the Three Little Pigs in the quiet corner.

-For more ways to become amazing at maths, we love the Numberblocks Reading Programme, which comes with a complete set of Numberblocks for children to build and play with.
+For more ways to become amazing at maths, we love the Numberblocks Maths Programme, which comes with a complete set of Numberblocks for children to build and play with.
 There’s also in-depth learning to help children discover the many different ways of thinking about and using numbers, from number names and numerals to number bonds, number patterns and more.